 There is also a third kind called a "semi-tethered" solution.
 What this essentially means is that when the device boots, it will no longer have a patched kernel, which means you will not be able to run any modified code.
 But it can be used for normal functions.
 When you need to use features that require a modified code to run, the user must start the device with the help of a jailbreaking tool.

-Why to Avoid Jailbreak?
+Why Avoid Jailbreak?

 There are numerous reasons why you should avoid jailbreaking your iPhone or iPad.
 Once you jailbreak, you will be forced to jailbreak each time you a new iOS update.
 Moreover, you will get those updates much later than other devices.
 Jailbroken devices are known to be potentially unstable too.
 You might have problems with your system and your apps will tend to crash frequently and the phone will reboot more often.

 During the jailbreak process, there is also a chance that you might end up bricking your iDevice.
-This term refers to some software issue which might lead to your device becoming useless without getting some hardware replacement.
+This term refers to some software issue that might lead to your device becoming useless without getting some hardware replacement.
 And most importantly, the fact that jailbroken devices are more prone to cyberattacks can’t be denied

 How does a Jailbreak Work?